← All Posts

 SummitSwap

-It is the obvious choice if you are selling hiking gear, snowboards, camping equipment, climbing kit, surfboards, or anything else in the outdoor space.
-The people browsing it are actually looking for what you are selling, which is not something you can say about Gumtree.
+It is the obvious choice if you are selling hiking gear, snowboards, camping equipment, climbing kit, surfing fins, running gear, fishing tackle, or anything else in the outdoor space.
+The people browsing it are actually looking for what you are selling, which is not something you can say about other less dedicated options.
+SummitSwap is the only platform entirely dedicated to outdoor sports.

 You can list in a few minutes at summitswap.com.au.